info@gpprint.co.uk | 01733 340 622 | About Us | FAQs | Blog

 Upside-down images.

-Would you like me to help you calculate the specific dimensions for your bleed and margins based on a particular booklet size? or do you have any other questions to get your files print-ready?
+Would you like us to help you calculate the specific dimensions for your bleed and margins based on a particular booklet size? or do you have any other questions to get your files print-ready?
 Email us info@gpprint.co.uk

 Likes